Fultah Fisher's Boarding House

-Fultah Fisher's Boarding House is a 1922 American silent film short and the first film directed by Frank Capra.
+Fultah Fisher's Boarding House is a 1922 American silent short film and the first film directed by Frank Capra.
 Based on a poem by Rudyard Kipling, the film is about a prostitute living at a boarding house who provokes a fight that leads to the death of a sailor.

 Plot

-Fultah Fisher runs a boarding house catering to seamen passing through the port.
-A local girl known as Anne of Austria has had many lovers amongst the sailors, and is currently linked to Salem Hardieker, a tough Bostonian.
-When Anne is drawn to a new potential lover, Hans, he rejects her, knowing she's Salem's girl.
+Fultah Fisher operates a boarding house serving seamen passing through the port.
+A local woman known as Anne of Austria has had relationships with several sailors and is currently involved with Salem Hardieker, a Bostonian.
+When Anne becomes interested in a new arrival, Hans, he rejects her, aware of her association with Salem.